firatdem/FBoards/README.md

 # FBoards

-**FBoards** is a powerful and flexible whiteboard application designed for collaboration and brainstorming.
-It allows users to create, manage, and share boards with various tools and features.
+**FBoards** is a powerful and flexible whiteboard application designed for collaboration and team planning.
+It allows users to create, manage, and control man power along job sites.

 ## Features